CommitBART: A Large Pre-trained Model for GitHub Commits: CommitBART

 \subsubsection{Contrastive Learning}

-Contrastive learning is an effective pre-training task which is used in some pre-trained code models~\cite{jain2020contrastive, wang2021syncobert, guo2022unixcoder}.
-Generally, it aggregates the similar sequence representation (i.e., $\bm{\widetilde{h}}_i^+$) while pushes away dissimilar representations after encoding the input to an encoder.
+The previous work~\cite{jain2020contrastive} has confirmed that the robustness of code pre-trained models can be enhanced by contrastive learning, we also incorporate it into pre-train \tool.
+Generally, it aggregates the similar sequence representation (i.e., $\bm{\widetilde{h}}_i^+$) while pushing away dissimilar representations after encoding the input to an encoder.
 The loss function is:

-where b is batch size, $\tau$ is a temperature hyper-parameter~\cite{wu2018unsupervised} and cos($*$) is cosine similarity between two vector representations.
+where b is batch size, $\tau$ is a temperature hyper-parameter~\cite{wu2018unsupervised} and cos($*$) is the cosine similarity between two vector representations.
+Specifically, we design two kinds of contrastive strategies for commits.

 \textbf{NLPL Alignment.} As shown in Figure~\ref{fig:contrastive_tasks} (a), NLPL Alignment task takes the vector representations of commit message $M$ with its code $C$ embedded by \tool encoder as a pair of similar sample $(\bm{\widetilde{h}}_i, \bm{\widetilde{h}}_i^+)$ while takes the other representations in the batch as dissimilar samples to further enhance the model capacity of aligning the paired commit message and code.